 - “proves of love” – photos, statements, joint bank accounts, lease agreements etc.

 - Czech medical insurance – another change valid from 2.8.2021 – the maximum validity of the residence permit for unmarried couples is 3 years but if you want to get the residence permit for 3 years, you need to submit health insurance valid for 3 years as well.
-Again, no one knows how that will exactly work but we expect it to be the same way as with other visa types, meaning that you can submit shorter insurance but the validity of your residence permit will be shorted accordingly as well (i.e. if you submit the insurance valid for one year, you will get the residence permit for one year only.
+You can submit shorter insurance but the validity of your residence permit will be shorted accordingly as well (i.e. if you submit the insurance valid for one year, you will get the residence permit for one year only.
 If you are a married couple, you can still get the residency for 5 years without the need of submitting the insurance for 5 years.

 - 200 CZK administrative fee – must be paid in revenue stamps (so called “kolky”) which can be bought at any post office.